pigknows/pk-date-helpers/README.md

 NOTE: `inputFormat` can be in either a standard format (i.e. 'REGULAR', 'NEWSHAM', etc) or Report / percent format.

 #### convertPercentDateFormat
 Used for % style date formats instead of the string formats ("European", "THOUSAND", etc.).
 Used exclusively for reporting at this point in time.
-Requires that the input be in Regular format.
+Requires that the input be in Regular format, or one of 7 supported shortcuts.

     Usage: